Inside Newly-Launched NVIDIA Bull and Bear ETFs

-Direxion has launched two new exchange-traded funds (ETFs) tied to the price movement in shares of Nvidia Corp (NVDA), the financial products provider said on Sep 13, 2023, looking to tap euphoria over developments in artificial intelligence that helped boost stocks this year.
+Direxion has launched two new ETFs tied to the price movement in shares of Nvidia Corp NVDA, the financial products provider said on Sep 13, 2023, looking to tap euphoria over developments in artificial intelligence that helped boost stocks this year.

 Single-Stock ETFs are fundamentally a new type of funds that look to track the performance of a single company’s stock.
 While traditional ETFs follow a basket of multiple stocks or other assets to lower concentration risk, Single-Stock ETFs bet on a single entity.
 This basically allows investors buy shares of an ETF that imitate the performance of an individual company's equity, rather than a diversified portfolio.